apparentlyarhm/monoblog/src/content/blog/homelabs-I.md

 	}()
 ```

-Now since the client is ready, we can just inject.
-Based on the github client above, we can have something like:
+Now that we have a setup, we can have something like:

 ```go
 githubHttp := &http.Client{